James White (running back): 2019 season

-White scored his first touchdown of the season on a 10-yard pass as the Patriots defeated the Miami Dolphins on the road by a score of 43–0.
-During Week 9 against the Baltimore Ravens, he earned his first start of the season and rushed for 38 yards and his first rushing touchdown of the year along with catching two passes for 46 yards in the 37–20 road loss.
-During Week 13 against the Houston Texans on Sunday Night Football, White rushed 14 times for 79 yards including a career-long 32-yard rush and caught eight passes for 98 yards and two touchdowns in the 28–22 road loss.
+White scored his first touchdown of the season on a 10-yard pass as the Patriots defeated the Dolphins on the road by a score of 43–0.
+During Week 9 against the Ravens, he earned his first start of the season and rushed for 38 yards and his first rushing touchdown of the year along with catching two passes for 46 yards in the 37–20 road loss.
+During Week 13 against the Texans on Sunday Night Football, White rushed 14 times for 79 yards including a career-long 32-yard rush and caught eight passes for 98 yards and two touchdowns in the 28–22 road loss.
 Overall, White finished the 2019 season with 263 rushing yards and one rushing touchdown to go along with 72 receptions for 645 receiving yards and five receiving touchdowns.

 2020 season

-A few hours prior to the Patriots' Week 2 game against the Seattle Seahawks on Sunday Night Football, White's father was killed in a car crash and his mother was left in critical condition.
+A few hours prior to the Patriots' Week 2 game against the Seahawks on Sunday Night Football, White's father died in a car crash and his mother was left in critical condition.
 He was listed as an inactive player for the game.
 During the game, teammate Devin McCourty ran up to the camera and yelled "28, we love you bro!" after he recorded a pick six.
 In Week 12, White scored two rushing touchdowns in the 20–17 victory over the Arizona Cardinals.
 He finished the 2020 season with 35 carries for 121 rushing yards and two rushing touchdowns to go along with 49 receptions for 375 receiving yards and one receiving touchdown.